 In both of those, the inclusion of entities in a query impacted the suggestions that were returned.
-This patent takes a slightly different approach, by also looking at context.
+This patent takes a slightly different approach by also looking at context.

 Context Clusters in Query Suggestions

-We’ve been seeing the word Context spring up in Google patents recently.
+We’ve seen the word Context spring up in Google patents recently.
 Context terms from knowledge bases appearing on pages that focus on the same query term with different meanings, and we have also seen pages that are about specific people using a disambiguation approach.
 While these were recent, I did a blog about a paper in 2007, which talks about query context with an author from Yahoo.
 The paper was Using Query Contexts in Information Retrieval.
 The abstract from the paper provides a good glimpse into what it covers:

 In some implementations, a set of queries (e.g., movie times, movie trailers) related to a particular topic (e.g., movies) may be grouped into context clusters.
-Given a context of a user device for a user, one or more context clusters may be presented to the user when the user is initiating a search operation, but before the user inputting one or more characters of the search query.
+Given a user device context, one or more context clusters may be presented to the user when the user is initiating a search operation, but before the user inputting one or more characters of the search query.
 For example, based on a user’s context (e.g., location, date and time, indicated user preferences and interests), when a user event occurs indicating the user is initiating a process of providing a search query (e.g., opening a web page associated with a search engine), one or more context clusters (e.g., movies) may be presented to the user for selection input before the user entering any query input.
-The user may select one of the context clusters that are presented and then a list of queries grouped into the context cluster may be presented as options for a query input selection.
+The user may select one of the context clusters that are presented, and then a list of queries grouped into the context cluster may be presented as options for a query input selection.

-I often look up the inventors of patents to get a sense of what else they may have written, and worked upon.
+I often look up the inventors of patents to get a sense of what else they may have written and worked upon.
 I looked up Jakob D. Uszkoreit in LinkedIn, and his profile doesn’t surprise me.
 He tells us there of his experience at Google:

 This passage reminded me of the search results being shown to me by the Google Assistant, which are based upon interests that I have shared with Google over time, and that Google allows me to update from time to time.
-If the inventor of this patent worked on Google Assistant, that doesn’t surprise me.
-I haven’t been offered context clusters yet (and wouldn’t know what those might look like if Google did offer them.
+So if the inventor of this patent worked on Google Assistant, that doesn’t surprise me.
+However, I haven’t been offered context clusters yet (and wouldn’t know what those might look like if Google did offer them.
 I suspect if Google does start offering them, I will realize that I have found them at the time they are offered to me.)